 REBECCA C. WITHEY

-Rebecca brings over 10 years of extensive experience with web design, graphic design, video production, audio production, narration, podcasting, social media, content creation, script writing and marketing experience.
+Rebecca brings over 10 years of extensive experience with webpage management, graphic design, video production, audio production, narration, podcasting, social media, content creation, script writing and marketing experience.
 She is also a published Poet, Producer/Director/Editor of several short films, and Producer/Voiceover Artist for a faith-based meditation podcast.
 She holds dual degrees in Applied Art & Design and Communication with a focus on Multimedia.
 Her most recent projects include narrating her first audiobook for Audible.com and doing web design for small businesses and non-profits across the United States.

 DON'T TAKE MY WORD FOR IT...